Willyb15/Data-Science-Python/Week2/python_lecture.md

 Out [6]: 'Test Strin'
 ```

 Okay, cool!
 You might notice, though, that when I index from `[1:3]`, I only get the letters at index 1 and 2, and when I index from `[5:9]`, I get the letters at indices 5, 6, 7, and 8.
 This is because the indices that you pass in are inclusive on the left side, and exclusive on the right side.
 This means that when you index, you will grab letters from the starting index that you give up to but not including letters at the ending index that you give.
 Also, what about those last two examples, where I don't give an ending index and then don't give a starting index?
-If you don't give a ending index, then Python assumes you that your ending index is the last index in the string, and if you don't give a starting index, Python assumes that your starting index is the first index in the string.
+If you don't give an ending index, then Python assumes that your ending index is the last index in the string, and if you don't give a starting index, Python assumes that your starting index is the first index in the string.

 Is there a way that I can grab elements at regular intervals in my string?
 For example, what if I wanted to grab every second letter?
-Python allows you to do this by passing in an optional third number in you indexing.
+Python allows you to do this by passing in an optional third number in your indexing.
 This optional third number, also separated by a colon (`:`), tells Python the step size by which to move through the string when indexing.
-So, if you wanted to grab every second letter from the beginnig to end, we could use the indexing `[::2]`.
-If we wanted to grab every 3rd letter from the letter at index 2 to the letter at index 10, we coudl use the indexing `[2:10:3]`.
+So, if you wanted to grab every second letter from the beginning to end, we could use the indexing `[::2]`.
+If we wanted to grab every 3rd letter from the letter at index 2 to the letter at index 10, we could use the indexing `[2:10:3]`.

 ```python
 In [1] my_str_variable = 'Test String'